 In the standard setting of cryptography, we assume the participants are either honest or malicious.
-The former will follow the protocol description honestly, and the later may deviate from the protocol maliciously.
-In general, malicious behavior may be illegal and involve some risks, which implies that adversaries in the standard cryptographic setting behave maliciously regardless of their risk.
-However, adversaries in real life may decide his behavior by taking the risk into account.
-To capture such situations, we incorporate game-theoretic``rational'' participants into cryptography.
+The former will follow the protocol description honestly, and the latter may deviate from the protocol maliciously.
+In general, malicious behavior may be illegal and involve some risks, implying that adversaries in the standard cryptographic setting behave maliciously regardless of their risk.
+However, adversaries in real life may decide their behavior by taking the risk into account.
+To capture such situations, we incorporate game-theoretic \emph{rational} participants into cryptography.
 Halpern and Teague~\cite{HT04} first studied the rational behavior of participants for secret sharing.
 Since then, rational secret sharing has been intensively studied~\cite{ADGH06,GK06,KN08a,KN08b,AL11,FKN10,KOTY17}.
 Moreover, there have been many studies using game-theoretic analysis of cryptographic primitives/protocols, including two-party computation~\cite{ACH16,GK12}, leader election~\cite{Gra10,ADH19}, Byzantine agreement~\cite{GKTZ12}, consensus~\cite{HV16}, public-key encryption~\cite{Yas16,YY18}, delegation of computation~\cite{AM13,GHRV14,CG15,GHRV16,CG17,IY17}, and protocol design~\cite{GKMTZ13,GKTZ15}.
 Among them, several works~\cite{GKTZ12,AM13,GHRV14,GHRV16,GKMTZ13} used the rationality of adversaries to circumvent the impossibility results.

 Groce et al.~\cite{GKTZ12} studied the Byzantine agreement problem in the presence of a rational adversary.
-They showed that given some knowledge of the adversary's preference, a perfectly secure Byzantine agreement is possible for $t$ corruptions among $n$ players for any $t < n$, for which the security against $t \geq n/2$ corruptions is impossible in the standard adversary model.
+They showed that given some knowledge of the adversary's preference, a perfectly secure Byzantine agreement is possible for $t$ corruptions among $n$ players for any $t < n$.
+The security against $t \geq n/2$ corruptions is impossible in the standard adversary model.

 This work shows that the impossibility results of SMT can also be circumvented by considering adversaries' rationality.
 As in the Byzantine agreement, we introduce a rational adversary for SMT who has some preference for the protocol execution outcome.
-More specifically, we define \emph{timid} adversaries who prefer to violate the requirements of SMT, but do not prefer the tampering to be detected.
-Such preferences can be justified if adversaries fear to lose their corrupted channels when some tampering was detected.
+More specifically, we define \emph{timid} adversaries who prefer to violate the requirements of SMT but do not prefer the tampering to be detected.
+Such preferences can be justified if adversaries fear losing their corrupted channels when the protocol detects tampering.